Person holds a gift covered in candy cane wrapping paper

 A headlamp to light up the dark

 A handy source of light is always a good idea when traveling, and a headlamp provides a perfectly directed light source that leaves hands free.
 Headlamps are a must for camping trips, but they’re handy for other reasons, too—including mundane things like reading in bed without disturbing your partner.
-Headlamps can range in price from $12–$200, with the tried-and-true Petzl LED headlamp coming in at $30.
+Headlamps can range in price from $12–$200.
+Tried-and-true Petzl and Black Diamond are both reliable and reasonably priced.
 Models that have a red light feature are especially nice since the light is easier on the eyes for other people nearby.

 A door stop for safety and peace of mind

 Falling asleep in an unfamiliar room can be difficult, especially if safety is a concern.
-Frog & Co’s Door Stop Alarm (under $15) not only makes it harder for someone to get through the door, the built-in alarm will also alert you to the unwelcome intrusion.
+Survival Frog’s Door Stop Alarm (under $15) not only makes it harder for someone to get through the door, the built-in alarm will also alert you to the unwelcome intrusion.

 Travel gifts to keep them looking good on the fly